tw-in-js/twind/docs/components.md

 <details><summary>Details of Tailwind @apply</summary>

-Tailwindcss provides [@apply to extract component classes](https://tailwindcss.com/docs/extracting-components#extracting-component-classes-with-apply) which merges the underlying styles of the utility classes into a single css class.
+Tailwind CSS provides [@apply to extract component classes](https://tailwindcss.com/docs/extracting-components#extracting-component-classes-with-apply) which merges the underlying styles of the utility classes into a single CSS class.

 ```css
 .btn-indigo {